venkatapavan318/venkatadhanush090/README.md

 # 💫 About Me:

 I am vangara venkata dhanush .
-I born and raised in Chirala , Thotavaripalem ,i did my schooling in Thotavaripalem SRI SAI VIDHYANIKETHAN HIGH SCHOOL in 2019 .
-And intermediate in SRI GOWTHAMI JR COLLEGE CHIRALA complete in 2021 .
-After i did my graduation in 2025 .
+I did my graduation in 2025 .
 ST.ANN'S COLLEGE OF ENGINEERING AND TECHNOLOGY in the stream of COMPUTER SCIENCE ENGINEERING .
 Now i have interested in software developer  but  i have to learn a some developing Programming language skills they are python core and python advanced , java , c , javascript .
 Some web